 Baby Sleep: Common White Noise Mistakes to Avoid

 White noise can make good sleep better…even for easy babies.
-Plus, white noise can help prevent sleep disasters that often derail baby sleep between 4-12 months.
+Plus, white noise can help prevent sleep disasters that often derail baby sleep between 4 and 12 months.
 Yup, the dirty little secret of infant sleep is that it’s common for sleep to suddenly fall apart after the fourth trimester.
-Sleep can literally flip back to the brain-numbing, every-2-hour-waking that you thought you left far behind in the “old days,” right after birth.
+Sleep can literally flip back to the brain-numbing, every-two-hour-waking that you thought you left far behind in the “old days,” right after birth.
 This happens because:

 Babies become super social.
 And when they lightly wake during the night (as all kids and adults do) they want to see your smiling face and be cuddled in your arms.

 Swaddling comes to an end.
 Weaning from being swaddled means your little one can startle awake more easily.

 Teething happens.
 Teething discomfort can be just throbbing enough to rouse your little bunny out of light sleep.
 (Learn how to safely ease your baby’s teething pain.)

 The good news?
 Using the right white noise often helps parents sidestep these issues.
 Within weeks of using white noise, your little one will connect white noise with the pleasure of sleep.
 Oh yeah, I recognize that sound...Now I’ll have a nice little snooze.
 Plus, as babies pass through infancy, white noise helps them sleep through outside distractions, such as a too-loud TV and inside distractions, such as mild teething pain.

 White Noise Mistake #2: Playing White Noise on a Constant Loop